+Similar control can be exercised individually or jointly:

 It is not essential that the control be exercised individually: joint analogous control is admitted.
 According to the case-law, where use is made of an entity jointly owned by a number of public authorities, the ‘similar control’ may be exercised jointly by those authorities, without it being essential for such control to be exercised individually by each of them.
 Decisions can be taken by a majority, as the case may be.

 The Court recognised that in certain circumstances the condition relating to the control exercised by the public authority could be satisfied where such an authority held only 0.25% of the capital in a public undertaking.
-Joint analogous control is possible even if the percentage of the shareholding is very low provided the right attached to this shareholding is sufficient for the shareholders to exercise jointly an effective control.
+Joint analogous control is possible even if the percentage of the shareholding is very low provided the rights attached to this shareholding are sufficient for the shareholders to exercise jointly an effective control.

-When a public managing authority participates in the decision making body of an entity collectively owned and controlled by several public owners, it is necessary to assess whether there is a joint analogous control over the entity.
+When the managing authority participates in the decision making body of an entity collectively owned and controlled by several public owners, it is necessary to assess whether there is a joint analogous control over the entity.

 Condition relating to the essential part of the activities of the entity being carried out for the controlling public authority or authorities.

-The in house entity must carry out the essential part of its activities for the controlling public authority or authorities.
+The entity must carry out the essential part of its activities for the controlling public authority or authorities, i.e. in the performance of tasks entrusted to it by the controlling contracting authority or by other legal persons controlled by that contracting authority, regardless of the beneficiary of the contract performance.
+The ECJ has not to date established a percentage that might constitute the essential part of an entity's activity.

-In case a public managing authority is not the sole owner and controller of the entity, the condition that the entity carries out the essential part of its activities for the controlling public authority or authorities is met even if at the moment of the award of the contract the in-house entity is not specifically carrying out any activity directly for public managing authority but where the essential part of the activity of that entity is carried out for the other authorities controlling the entity.
+In case the managing authority is not the sole owner and controller of the entity, the condition that the entity carries out the essential part of its activities for the controlling public authority or authorities is met even if at the moment of the award of the contract the in-house entity is not specifically carrying out any tasks entrusted by the managing authority but where the essential part of the activity of that entity consists of tasks entrusted by the other authorities controlling it.

-Conclusion: A public managing authority may therefore, under the above-mentioned conditions, entrust tasks of implementation of financial instruments to a 100% publicly owned entity (for instance a development bank) over which it exercises a control which is similar to that which it exercises over its own departments provided this entity carries out the essential part of its activities for the controlling public authority or authorities.
+Conclusion: The managing authority may therefore, under the above-mentioned conditions, entrust tasks of implementation of financial instruments to a 100% publicly owned entity (for instance a development bank) over which it exercises a control which is similar to that which it exercises over its own departments provided this entity carries out the essential part of its activities for the controlling public authority or authorities.
 Selection of financial intermediaries by in-house entities must respect public procurement rules and principles provided that the in-house entities are themselves contracting authorities.

 Conditions for award to in-house entities after transposition of Directive 2014/24/EU (Article 12 of Directive 2014/24/EU) or after 18 April 2016

-According to Directive 2014/24/EU, a contracting authority may conclude a public contract with a controlled legal person provided that three following cumulative conditions are met.
+In accordance with Article 12 of Directive 2014/24/EU, a contracting authority may conclude a public contract with a controlled legal person provided that the three following cumulative conditions are met.